rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 ### <a id='creds' class='anchor' href='#creds'>Retrieve Your RabbitMQ Admin Credentials</a>

-Admin credentials for a RabbitmqCluster are stored in a Kubernetes secret called `INSTANCE-rabbitmq-default-user`, where `INSTANCE` is the name of the `RabbitmqCluster` object.
+Admin credentials for a RabbitmqCluster are stored in a Kubernetes secret called `INSTANCE-default-user`, where `INSTANCE` is the name of the `RabbitmqCluster` object.
 Kubernetes encodes secrets using base64.